+- the designation criteria

+- the application process

+- our approach to monitoring compliance of designated services

+- our fees

+- our powers and processes under the PARs

-- penalties under the PARs - 1.18 The guidance does not attempt to describe all provisions of the PARs in detail.
+- penalties under the PARs

+- 1.19 The guidance does not attempt to describe all provisions of the PARs in detail.
 Please refer to the text of the legislation for a complete description of the PSR's statutory functions and powers under the PARs.

-2 Alternative arrangements for switching
+2. Alternative arrangements for switching